TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ## Priesthood
   <<Kadash\|Kadash>>, a Vorin ardent
 The Vorin priests are called **ardents**; the entirety of them is referred to as the **ardentia**.
 In matters of faith, they are led by a **council of Curates**, operating out of the Holy Enclave in the [[Veden\|Veden]] city of [[Valath\|Valath]].
-This council has the authority to excommunicate members of the church, including the leaders of Vorin countries, for heresy -- a right given to them by the Covenants of Theocracy, an unspecified, but centuries-old document.
+This council has the authority to excommunicate and declare anathema members of the church, including the leaders of Vorin countries, for heresy -- a right given to them by the Covenants of Theocracy, an unspecified, but centuries-old document.
 They can be recognized by their blue robes, as well as gem-encrusted staves, far more ornate than is considered proper post-Hierocracy.
 Other types of ardents are likewise differentiated by the colors of their robes -- regular ones wear gray, while the [[Soulcaster\|soulcasters]] wear red.
 Many ardents have shaved heads, and men often have long beards.
 Both male and female ardents are considered genderless from the social standpoint: women do not need to cover their [[Safehand\|safehand]], while men are allowed to learn to read and write, and both can eat both sweet and spicy foods.
 This being said, while they are technically allowed to pursue both masculine and feminine arts, they are often pushed to follow their gender.
 Ardents are permitted to marry, but only within the ardentia.
 Ardents are representative of the Almighty, and to disrespect an ardent is considered tantamount to disrespecting the Almighty himself.
+During the Hierocracy, ardents were secretive and had immense political power.
+They left the Vorin faith highly esoteric, mystical, and cabalistic.
+They claimed that only they, the initiated, could understand religion or the Almighty.
+Having claimed this, they used it as a reason for them having authority over the rest of the population.
+Following the end of the Hierocracy, they were forced into being more open about Vorin teachings, and were forbidden from holding political station or property.

 ### Slavery
 Ardents are, technically, slaves to [[Lighteyes\|lighteyed]] nobles of [[Vorin\|Vorin]] countries, with some serving specific households while others are beholden to the national ruler.
 They can neither hold land nor own property -- a safeguard to prevent a second [[Hierocracy\|Hierocracy]].
 Like [[Parshmen\|Parshmen]] and other slaves they are not paid for their work, but they are highly respected, even by people above them in the social hierarchy.
 It seems one cannot be forced to become an ardent; rather, people join willingly, and can also leave if they so choose.
 They believe that the limitations put upon them, and their state of slavery to high ranked political officials, is done by the Almighty as so that they never rise above their stations.
 They believe that the Highprinces that own them are chosen as the Almighty's guardians of the people.

 ### Spiritual Guidance
 Ardents are forbidden from participating in politics or holding social offices.
 However, their word and opinions are still highly valued, and they hold authority in spiritual matters.
+They are not religious authorities, but merely spiritual advisors who grant guidance to the people, rather than giving them divine orders and decrees.
 Ardents are responsible for the spiritual well-beings of their masters, and often tend to various rites and rituals in their stead, so as to allow the [[Lighteyes\|lighteyes]] to go on with their lives unburdened.
 For the [[Darkeyes\|darkeyes]], ardents provide advice in pursuing their Calling, as well as education -- the Right to Learn means that any person who asks for it must be taught by the ardents.
 For this reason, most major temples have ardents specializing in most common skills, from fighting to writing.
 This also means that they are allowed to wield [[Shardblade\|Shardblades]], as they must be capable of teaching the lighteyes how to use them.
 They are the only people allowed to speak Almighty's tenth name, *Elithanathile*, or He Who Transforms.

+#### Proselytization
+They are expected to proselytize and convert non-Vorin people to what they consider to be the "Vorin truth."
+Abrenunciation of ones former faith is thought to give salvation to the apostate.
+It also is shown that ardents believe that this salvation and forgiveness be granted to any deemed a pagan or heretic.
+It is unclear if they believe that one can be saved if excommunicated and considered anathema.

 ### Soulcasting
 In [[Alethkar\|Alethkar]], ardents are the only people allowed to use [[Soulcaster\|Soulcasters]].
 They surround the practice with mystery, carrying out Soulcasting at night and under heavy guard to prevent the general public from seeing.
 They are not, however, allowed to use Soulcasters on people.
 Those among the ardentia who use Soulcasters are often worked until they die of [[Savant\|savanthood]] as their bodies become more and more like the things they Soulcast.